mosswg/AES/readme.md

 | s3 | s7 | sb | sf |       /   | s3 | s7 | sb | sf |
 ---------------------           ---------------------
 ```
+This would denote an operation where the state is not modified.
 With a real operation the left side would be the state before and the right side would be after the operation.

 ### Round Constants